-The maths arithmetic paper has a total of 40 marks and lasts for 30 minutes.
+Maths paper 1 will take place on Wednesday 14th May. paper has a total of 40 marks and lasts for 30 minutes.

 The test covers the four operations (addition, subtraction, multiplication, division, including order of operations requiring BIDMAS), percentages of amounts and calculating with decimals and fractions.